HerryTech/Data-Visualization/README.md

 **Plotly generates visualizations that automatically resize to fit a variety of display devices**

-**These visualizations can also include a number of interactive features, such as emphasizing particular aspects of the data set when users hover over different parts of the visualization** We’ll use Plotly to analyze the results of rolling dice.
+**These visualizations can also include a number of interactive features, such as emphasizing particular aspects of the data set when users hover over different parts of the visualization**

+**Use Plotly to analyze the results of rolling dice**